 The position is more complicated if an employer is wanting to align both pay and benefits with what can be reclaimed under the CJRS.

-Under the CJRS, an employer can only claim the minimum automatic enrolment employer pension contribution of 3% of qualifying earnings (which are monthly earnings above £520 and up to the CJRS compensation limit).
+Under the CJRS, an employer can only claim the minimum automatic enrolment employer pension contribution of 3% of qualifying earnings (which are monthly earnings above £520 and up to the CJRS compensation limit)(and it can do so only until the end of July 2020).
 This will only meet the employer's statutory automatic enrolment obligations if the employee is making a contribution of either 5% or 4% (depending on the type of DC scheme and the tax arrangements in place for deducting that contribution).
 If the employee is not currently paying this amount, then aligning the employer's contribution to the minimum 3% will require the employee to agree to an increase in his or her contributions in order to meet the statutory requirements.
 Such an increase may be particularly difficult to effect at a time when earnings are also being reduced.
 If, however, the employee contribution is not increased, then the employer will be required to make a higher contribution than that which can be reclaimed under the CJRS in order to meet its obligations under the automatic enrolment legislation.